mendix/docs/content/en/docs/howto/quickstart-guide/quickstart-part1.md

 1. Open the **Home_Web** page from the App Explorer.
 1. Drag and drop a **Template Grid** from the **Toolbox** onto the page.
 1. In Mendix, in order to display data from the domain model on a page element it needs to be within a context.
-Double-click the template grid to open its properties, then go to the **Datasource** tab:
+Double-click the template grid to open its properties, then go to the **Data source** tab:

     {{< figure src="/attachments/howto/quickstart-guide/part1/template-datasource.png" >}}